 Sahara Star – What’s Nearby?

 Not a great variety – mostly stalls selling street food.
 The only other options are in nearby transit hotels.
-The premier selection is at The Orchid (250m away, 3-minute walk).
+The premier selection is at The Orchid (250m away).
 From the main gates of the Sahara Star, veer left and look for the turnoff.
 The Orchid offers: